inductiva/inductiva/tutorials/simulators/OpenFASTAdvanced_Part2.md

 # Preparation

-Before running a simulation in OpenFAST, it’s crucial to ensure that all necessary files are properly set up.
+Before running a simulation in OpenFAST, it's crucial to ensure that all necessary files are properly set up.
 Here we will guide you through the preparation process.
 We will walk you through downloading the required input files, and generating any additional components needed, such as the `DISCON_OC3Hywind.dll` file.
-By the end of this section, you’ll have everything in place to proceed with running the simulation.
+By the end of this section, you'll have everything in place to proceed with running the simulation.

-Let’s get started!
+Let's get started!

 ## Preparation Step 1: Downloading your simulation files